-It may be worth considering being a co-owner of the property or use a declaration of trust to record your contribution to the purchase or that made to your loved one, though this can have an impact on the level of Stamp Duty Land Tax (England) or Land Transaction Tax (Wales) payable.
+There is also an option of being a co-owner of the property with your loved one or using a declaration of trust to record your contribution to the overall purchase price and associated costs, however, this can have an impact on the level of Stamp Duty Land Tax (England) or Land Transaction Tax (Wales) payable.

-At Myerson, we have solicitors who are able to advise you in a friendly manner on the technicalities of all the options and help you understand the implications this will have upon your estate and the situation of your loved one.
+Our extremely knowledgeable solicitors are able to advise you in a friendly manner on all the options available to you and associated technicalities to help you understand the implications any gift or loan provision will have upon your estate and also the situation of your loved one.